evelyndotjs/evelyndotjs/README.md

 # 🌏 Hello, world!
 I'm Evelyn 👋

 I work at Amazon where I do internal quality assurance to ensure the integrity of our marketplaces.<br>
-My day to day involves a lot of data analytics.

 Prior to that, I spent half a decade working in game development, notably at [Wargaming](https://na.wargaming.net/en) and [SEGA](https://www.sega.com/games).